-At MSC, one of the world’s largest container shipping companies, we believe it is critical for global trade and supply chains, as well as for our seafarers physical and mental health, that governments recognise their crucial role as key workers and prioritise them for vaccinations.
+At MSC, one of the world’s largest container shipping companies, we believe it is critical for global trade and supply chains, as well as for our seafarers physical and mental health, that governments recognize their crucial role as key workers and prioritize them for vaccinations.

 MSC is like a big family, which also includes our crew members working on board the ships.
 I take great pride in personally knowing all the Masters onboard our ships.
 We are very close to our seafarers, including their spouses and the children.
 When a situation like this arises, there is a great amount of empathy among all of us.

 For us, the health and wellbeing of our seafarers has always been of paramount importance.
 In 2012, MSC established a Crew Welfare Department to enhance our efforts in protecting seafarers’ human rights, proactively addressing emerging risks as well as ensuring timely compliance with applicable new regulatory requirements.
 Another good example is that since 2013, MSC Shipmanagement has been working with a partner to provide medical benefits to our crew members through a harmonized approach that ensures that all seafarers, regardless of their nationality, have access to the same benefits.